jasperlawrencee/jkcc-supersystem/README.md

 # JKCC Supersystem
-A Supersystem for Jasper Kissa Computer Center
+A Frontend Project of the Supersystem for Jasper Kissa Computer Center

 ## Developers
 1. Caballero, Jasper Lawrence